-This dessert pizza, adapted from Mastering Pizza using Marc Vetri, will steal the highlight at any summertime gathering.
+This dessert pizza, adapted from Mastering Pizza using Marc Vetri, will steal the show at any summertime gathering.

 Directions

 Arrange berries over pizza.
 Sprinkle with granulated sugar.
-Transfer to preheated stone.
+Transfer to a preheated stone.
 Bake 6–8 minutes or until the rim is puffed and dough blisters and chars in spots.
-If wished, use a protracted spatula to rotate pizza so it chefs calmly.
-Transfer pizza to a huge cutting board.
-Cool five mins earlier than reducing.
-Snip 1 nook of zip-pinnacle bag and pipe a dollop of mascarpone cream on each slice.
+If wished, use a protracted spatula to rotate the pizza so it chefs calmly.
+Transfer the pizza to a huge cutting board.
+Cool, five minutes earlier than reducing.
+Snip 1 nook of the zip-pinnacle bag and pipe a dollop of mascarpone cream on each slice.
 Garnish with mint and a dusting of powdered sugar, if desired.

 Ingredients